GT Writing Task 2 / Essay Sample # 272

 Write at least 250 words.

-It is argued by many that physical education is vital for children and should be introduced in the academic curriculum, yet others deem that children should put emphasis on academic activities during school time.
+It is argued by many people that physical education is vital for children and should be introduced into the academic curriculum, yet others deem that children should put emphasis on academic activities during school time.
 This essay expounds on both viewpoints before coming up with a logical opinion.

 In contrast, others think that children should devote school time to their studies.
 According to them, physical literacy can be taught at home, whereas school time needs to be dedicated to acquiring academic knowledge.
 This is because if physical education is integrated with the curriculum, then one or two major subjects would be compromised accordingly.
 This, in turn, will hamper overall academic activities.